lenjoseph/star_wars_comparisons/README.md

 # star_wars_comparisons
-react app to compare star wars characters and identify whether they have lived and/or been seen together
+react app to compare star wars characters and identify whether they have lived and/or been seen together This app receives data from the popular Star Wars API (SWAPI), found at https://swapi.dev/api/

 # visiting the app in production
 To see this app live in production, please visit https://master.d1ymyl6lucrpzb.amplifyapp.com/